 The name of the Club was altered to the "Montrose Royal Albert Golf Club" in 1845 when His Royal Highness, Prince Albert, husband of Queen Victoria, became the Club's Patron.
-The club's present Patron is His Royal Highness, Prince Andrew, The Duke of York.
+The Club's present Patron is His Royal Highness, Prince Andrew, The Duke of York.

 After many years of separate existence, in February 1986, The Montrose Royal Albert Golf Club and The Montrose Victoria Golf Club amalgamated to form the Royal Montrose Golf Club.
 Recently, the Mercantile Golf Club has also merged with them to form the Royal Montrose Mercantile.
 The Mercantile sold their clubhouse, which was next door.

-In the late nineteenth century, various other open golf tournaments were played at Montrose, one of the most notable being that of 3 October 1888.
+In the late nineteenth century, various golf tournaments were played at Montrose, one of the most notable being that of 3 October 1888.
 The players were the leading lights of the day and included Old Tom Morris Professional St Andrews, Ben Sayers Professional North Berwick, Willie Fernie Professional Troon and Willie Park Jr Professional Musselburgh.
 The winners and their scores and prizes were as follows:-

 1st W Fernie, Troon 74 £12

-2nd A Kirkcaldy, St Andrews 75 £6
+2nd A Kirkaldy, St Andrews 75 £6

 3rd A Simpson, Carnoustie 76 £4

 The present Medal Course, managed by the Montrose Golf Links, owes much to a design by Willie Park Jnr. in 1903.
 He had made alterations to a layout by the Mercantile Club two years earlier advised by Old Tom Morris.